-- Best tablet for the money: Apple iPad Air (4th Generation)
+- Best overall: Apple iPad Air (5th Generation)

-- Best tablet for drawing: Apple iPad Pro 12.9 inch (4th Generation)
+- Best for drawing: Apple iPad Pro 12.9 inch (4th Generation)

-- Best tablet for younger children: Amazon Fire HD 10 Kids Edition
+- Best for toddlers: Amazon Fire HD 10 Kids Edition

-- Best budget tablet: Lenovo Smart Tab M10 Plus (2nd Gen)
+- Best budget: Lenovo Smart Tab M10 Plus (2nd Gen)

 Let’s be honest, “iPad” hasn’t quite reached the level of Kleenex or Band-Aids when it comes to a brand name becoming the generic term for a product…but of all the tablets it’s the closest.
 There are folks, especially those who already have an iPhone and/or a MacBook, who believe tablet and iPad are already, exclusively synonymous.
 And iOS is undoubtedly accessible and app rich, able to cater to casual or corporate needs.
 So, if you’re looking for specific use cases (the best tablet for professional artists, Android users or young children, etc.), skip to the next section.
 Otherwise, here’s our pick for the best tablet for most users.

-The 2020 iPad Air packs flagship features into a more affordable package and is the best tablet for the money.
+The 2022 iPad Air packs flagship features into a more affordable package and is the best tablet for the money.
 A model honed to overperform, the iPad Air’s 10.9-inch Liquid Retina P3 HDR screen has the thin bezels and anti-reflective display of its bigger, more expensive sibling, as well as support for the Magic Keyboard and second-generation Apple Pencil (each sold separately, but the best combo for note-taking).
-Combine that with the Bionic A14 processor, WiFi 6 chipset, and a 7-megapixel front camera—as well as the most active app development community for tablets—and you’ve got the best work-from-anywhere or game-on-the-go platform.
+Combine that with the M1, WiFi 6 chipset, and a 12-megapixel front camera—as well as the most active app development community for tablets—and you’ve got the best work-from-anywhere or game-on-the-go platform.
 A fingerprint scanner in the power button adds the convenience of unlocking the tablet without having to expose your face.

 What’s the most important component of the best tablet?
 For artists, it is a highly sensitive, touch-responsive screen that delivers the widest array of colors.
 For that reason, Apple wins another category, getting the top pick when it comes to the best tablet for drawing and creatives.
 The iPad Air and iPad Pro’s laminated displays are bright (at 500 and 600 nits, respectively), as well as vivid, registering 102 or 123 percent of the sRGB color gamut, depending on the model.
 With support for Adobe Photoshop, Illustrator, and Premiere Rush, etc., as well as powerful, intuitive apps such as Procreate, the iPad can handle any medium.
 So, which one is the best iPad for drawing?